Tutorial

 Step Function

-Now that we have the reset function out of the way, we begin work on implementing the step function, which will contain the code to transition our environment from one state to the next given an action.
+Now that we have the reset function out of the way, we begin work on implementing the step function, which will contain the code to transition our environment from one state to the next, given an action.
 In many ways, this section is the proverbial meat of our environment, and this is where most of the planning goes.

 We first need to enlist things that need to happen in one transition step of the environment.
-This can be basically broken down into two parts:
+This can be broken down into two parts:

-1. Applying actions to our agent.
+• Applying actions to our agent.

-So let’s first focus on (1).
+So, let’s first focus on (1).
 We provide actions to the game that will control what our chopper does.
-We basically have 5 actions, which are move right, left, down, up, or do nothing, denoted by 0, 1, 2, 3, and 4, respectively.
+We basically have five actions: move right, left, down, up, or do nothing, denoted by 0, 1, 2, 3, and 4, respectively.
+We define a member function called get_action_meanings() that will tell us what integer each action is mapped to for our reference.

 %%add_to ChopperScape